wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 = It just isn't working, what can I do? =
 The best thing is to install an error log plugin and look at the error log.
 If you have an error log you can send it to kevin@cncwebsolutions.com

+= Does this work with Duda One also? =
+No this is only for duda mobile.
+You can view our duda one plugin here: http://cncwebsolutions.com/duda-one-wordpress-plugin/

 = This is awesome, can I send you a donation? =
 Yes!
 I truly spent a lot of time on this and would love a donation.
 My paypal id is sales@cncwebsolutions.com  If you found this useful or better if it makes you money please don't forget about me :)